 The school district makes available to parents a low cost accident and health insurance for their children.
 Forms are available through our re-registration process.
 Additional forms are available in the office.
 The desirability of having such a plan can provide benefits and coverage when help is needed.

 In order to foster student responsibility, minimize classroom interruptions, and avoid unnecessary embarrassment, it is important that students arrive to school on time.
 It is for these reasons that we have instituted a formal tardy policy at College Park.
 A student is considered tardy if he/she arrives after class begins.
-This will be 8:00 a.m. for students in grades 4-6 and morning kindergarten, 8:15 a.m. for students in grades 1-3, and 11:30 a.m. for afternoon kindergarten.
-A tardy will be unexcused for any reason other than the following: medical or dental appointment, late arriving school bus.
+This will be 8:00 a.m. for students in grades 4-6, 8:15 a.m. for students in grades 1-3, morning PK and kindergarten, and 10:20 a.m. for afternoon PK and kindergarten.
+A tardy will be unexcused for any reason other than the following: medical appointment, dental appointment, mental/behavior health or late arriving school bus.

 Textbooks and library books are school property and are loaned to students.
 Students are responsible for their safekeeping.
 All hard cover textbooks must be covered.
 Students are responsible to pay for lost or damaged textbooks.